microsoft/vscode-gradle/ARCHITECTURE.md

 Gradle is used as the build system for the extension, for both the client and the server.
 Gradle compiles the Java & Protobuf files and runs the relevant tasks to download & build all the dependencies of the project.
 The builds should work on Linux/MacOS & Windows.

 Getting started on this extension is as simple as `./gradlew build`.

+## Gradle Project Importer

+The Gradle project importer works as a client of the [Gradle Build Server](https://github.com/microsoft/build-server-for-gradle).
+The importer communicates with the Gradle build server via Build Server Protocol, and convert the build targets into Java Projects of JDT Language Server.